amices/ggmice/CRAN_COMMENTS.md

   Found the following files/directories:
     'lastMiKTeXException'

-This is a known and apparently harmless issue, see [rhub #503](https://github.com/r-hub/rhub/issues/503).
+This NOTE is due to a known and apparently harmless issue, see [rhub #503](https://github.com/r-hub/rhub/issues/503).

 ## Downstream dependencies
 There are no downstream dependencies of 'ggmice' yet.